Aliph-Null/Keyboard_recorder_project/README.md

 # Keyboard_recorder_project

-This is tha lates project I've been working on, it is incomplete, barely working.
+This is tha latest project I've been working on, it is incomplete, barely working.
 If you want ot try it yourself you're welcome to.

 Step 1: Downlaod the 5 files
 Step 2: put all in the same folder